seL4/seL4/README.md

   * `haskell`: Haskell model of the seL4 kernel, kept in sync with the C version.
   * `libsel4`: C bindings for the seL4 ABI
-  * `manual`: LaTeX sourced of the seL4 reference manual
+  * `manual`: LaTeX sources of the seL4 reference manual

 Build Instructions